Bitcoin Hits Record Above $109,000 Awaiting Trump - UrduPoint

 Bitcoin has long been criticised for being the currency of choice for making untraceable payments on the so-called dark web, a hidden part of the internet used for criminal activities.

-The asset has often come under attack for facilitating money laundering and allowing extortion through ransomware attacks.
+The asset has also come under attack for facilitating money laundering and allowing extortion through ransomware attacks.

 Its carbon footprint has also come under scrutiny because mining cryptocurrencies requires huge amounts of energy.